Luis Posada Carriles: Coordination of United Revolutionary Organizations

 The information Posada provided the CIA while attempting to reestablish good relations with it included a tip that Cuban exiles were planning to blow up a Cuban airliner.
 Cubana Flight 455 was a Cubana de Aviación flight departing from Barbados, via Trinidad, to Cuba.
 On October 6, 1976, two time bombs variously described as dynamite or C-4 planted on the Douglas DC-8 aircraft exploded, killing all 73 people on board, including all 25 members of the 1975 Cuban national fencing team.
 Investigators from Cuba, Venezuela and the United States traced the planting of the bombs to two Venezuelan passengers, Freddy Lugo and Hernán Ricardo Lozano.
 Both men were employed by Posada at his private detective agency based in Venezuela.
 A week later, Posada and Bosch were arrested on charges of masterminding the attack, and were jailed in Venezuela.

 Declassified FBI and CIA reports also show that the agencies suspected his involvement in the airline bombing within days of its occurrence.
 According to a declassified CIA document dated October 13, 1976, with information from what the CIA deemed a usually reliable source, Posada – in Caracas at the time – was overheard to say a few days before Cubana flight 455 exploded: "We are going to hit a Cuban airliner ...
 Orlando has the details".
 The details were contained in a memorandum sent to Kissinger.
 The memorandum suggested that Posada was likely to have planned the bombing.
 Another CIA document, based on a Miami-based informant, also implicated Posada in the conspiracy.

 Posada, who denied involvement in the Cubana-455 bombing, insisted his "only objective was to fight for Cuba's freedom".
 In prison, Posada and Bosch learned to paint, and sold their artwork in the US via intermediaries.
 Posada was found not guilty by a military court; however, this ruling was overturned and he was held for trial in a civilian court.
 Posada escaped from prison with Freddie Lugo in 1977, and the pair turned themselves in to the Chilean authorities, expecting to be welcomed for their role in the killing of Letelier, who was a target of the government of Augusto Pinochet: however, they were immediately handed back to Venezuela.
 Posada was held awaiting trial in Venezuela for eight years before escaping in 1985 while awaiting a prosecutor's appeal of his second acquittal in the bombing.
 His escape is said to have involved a hefty bribe and his dressing as a priest.
 According to Posada, the escape was planned and financed by Jorge Mas Canosa, who by then had become head of the Cuban American National Foundation.
+He spent fifteen days hiding out in Caracas before making his way via a shrimp boat to Aruba in the Netherlands Antilles where he spent a week.
+He then flew to Costa Rica and finally to El Salvador.